List icon Contents

 })

-You can use these callbacks to get notifications about the mouse and keyboard events in order to implement hotkeys in your application.
+You can use these callbacks to get notifications about the mouse and keyboard events to implement hotkeys in your application.
 Or you can suppress the default shortcuts such as Ctrl+C on Windows and Linux.
 For example:

 Java